 TICKET HOLDER INFORMATION:

 All tickets purchased for the original concert date WILL BE HONORED for the rescheduled date.
 If you are able to attend the rescheduled date, no action is needed.
-Simply bring your original ticket to the show on the new date and your same seat will be reserved for you.
+Simply bring your original ticket to the show on the new date.

-If you are unable to attend on the rescheduled date, please contact the box office WHEN WE REOPEN.
-Any requests for refunds can be made up until the close of business on September 9, 2020.
-If you have questions or need more information you can email the box office at email@example.com.
+If you are unable to attend on the rescheduled date, please contact the box office by email at firstname.lastname@example.org or call (716) 878-3005.
+Any requests for refunds can be made up until the close of business on September 3, 2021.

 Damien Escobar is a world renowned violinist, author, entrepreneur, and philanthropist, hailing from Jamaica, Queens, New York.
 His musical career spans over a decade, and his inspiring journey of making it big, losing it all, fighting to rebuild, and getting a second chance at success is as much a part of his brand identity than being among the top violinist in the world.
 The now NAACP Image Award nominee and Billboard chart topping artist, was once humbled by homelessness after calling it quits from his famed group, "Nuttin but Stringz."
 The group, comprised of Damien and his brother, Tourie-- known in NYC for playing their violins on the subway; gained global recognition when they appeared as contestants on America's Got Talent.
 The competition helped to catapult the duo into stardom and they quickly experienced all the highs of being the most sought-after musicians of their time.